sjt4825/MCA-2022/README.md

 [MEI file](https://github.com/sjt4825/MCA-2022/blob/master/data/Week%203/Starlight.mei)

 The next task was to compare 3 different elements of the MusicXML and MEI files.
-The writeup for this task can be found [here](https://github.com/sjt4825/MCA-2022/blob/master/verovio.html) try just typing verovio.html
+The writeup for this task can be found [here](https://sjt4825.github.io/MCA-2022/verovio.html)
 # Week 4

 The task for week 4 was to make a jSymbolic analysis of my piece to extract relevant features of my piece and then use Python Notebook to create a piano roll, scatter plot of pitches and a pitch histogram of the piece.
 A pitch histogram displays how many times each pitch is used in a piece, this can allow us to make a good guess on what key the piece is in.